department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/mobile-okrs.md

   - KPI: Login success rate

-### Objective: Vets gain peace of mind by using the app and are empowered to
+### Objective: Vets gain peace of mind by using the app
 _Reducing the feeling of VA being a "black hole" or needing to be persistent to follow up on benefits_

 - KR: x% push notification opt in rate and open rate